Ruthless Red Bull Dump Lawson For Tsunoda Ahead Of Japanese Grand Prix - UrduPoint

 Ruthless Red Bull Dump Lawson For Tsunoda Ahead Of Japanese Grand Prix

-Hong Kong, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2025) Red Bull said on Thursday that Liam Lawson has been axed and replaced by Yuki Tsunoda, confirming days of speculation and just two race weekends into the F1 season.
+Hong Kong, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2025) Red Bull said on Thursday that Liam Lawson has been axed and replaced by Yuki Tsunoda, confirming days of speculation after disappointing performances in the first two races of the F1 season.

-The 24-year-old Tsunoda moves up from the RB team to partner four-time world champion Max Verstappen, with Lawson moving back down to RB, where he was last season.
+The 24-year-old Tsunoda moves up from the Racing Bulls (RB) sister team to partner four-time world champion Max Verstappen, with Lawson moving back down to RB, where he was last season.

 Christian Horner, Red Bull team principal, said: "It has been difficult to see Liam struggle with the RB21 at the first two races and as a result we have collectively taken the decision to make an early switch.

-Lawson, 23, who was drafted in from RB in the winter to replace Sergio Perez, has endured a miserable start to the 2025 season.
+Lawson, 23, who was drafted in from RB in the winter to replace Sergio Perez, has endured a miserable start to the season and life at one of the top teams on the grid.

 He has been knocked out at the first stage of all three qualifying sessions and has yet to score a point.